G-Node/nix/docs/storing_data.md

 to double.
 The *NIX* library will further try to convert passed data to the defined data type, if possible.

-Data can be set with a call like this:
+Data can be set as follows:
 ``array.setData(voltage);``

 Writing/Replacing subsets can be done by providing the *count* and the